-George Harrison died twenty-one years ago this week.
-As George lived, so he died, quietly, at least in contrast to John Lennon, whose death anniversary is invariably gut-wrenching.
+George Harrison died twenty-two years ago.
+As George lived, so he died, quietly, at least in contrast to John Lennon, whose death is invariably gut-wrenching.
 Paul Simon even wrote a beautiful song about the traumatic impact John’s death had on so many of us, ‘The Late, Great Johnny Ace’, (SoTW 078).

 John was the towering figure.
 He was the domineering 17-year old leader of the group when Paul convinced him to allow 14-year old George to sit in with The Quarrymen.
 In the 1996 video documentary “The Beatles Anthology”, George was asked about his relationship with John (who had died 16 years earlier).
 “Well, he was John, you know.
 He was three years older than me.
 [Long, thoughtful pause.]
 He still is.”
 A 56-year old Beatle candidly showing that the acute inferiority he felt as an adolescent hadn’t been dulled a whit by a lifetime of achieving more than most humans can even dream of.